Railroad Track (song)

 "Railroad Track" is a song by New Zealand-born musician, singer and producer Willy Moon released in 2012 by Jack White's label Third Man Records.

-The B-side is written by Sonny Bono in 1966 and first performed by Cher.
+The B-side was written by Sonny Bono in 1966 and first performed by Cher.
 Moon changed the lyrics to adapt his interlocutor to be a female.
 The music is closer to the adaptation by Nancy Sinatra.

 Music video

-A music video for the song was directed by the American musician Michael Carter.
-The video shows American celebrations and urban environment ruined by the time.
-There are also religious and death imageries throughout the video.
+A music video for the song was directed by American musician Michael Carter.
+The video shows American celebrations and an urban environment ruined by time.
+There is also religious and death imagery throughout the video.
 There is also unsubtle Bud Light product placement.